-Islamic Development Bank Institute’s new book offers guide on navigating Islamic equity investing
+Islamic Development Bank Institute’s New Book Offers Guide on Navigating Islamic Equity Investing

-Jeddah, Kingdom of Saudi Arabia – The Islamic Development Bank Institute (IsDBI) published a new book titled “Demystifying Islamic Equity Investment: Portfolio Theory and Practice”.
+The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/) published a new book titled “Demystifying Islamic Equity Investment: Portfolio Theory and Practice”.
 The book offers valuable insights for investors seeking to align their portfolios with ethical principles and Sharī‘ah-compliant practices.

 The book goes beyond traditional investment guides by addressing the unique challenges and opportunities presented by ethical investing within the principles of Islamic economics.